 Light Trail Runners

-Light trail running shoes resemble road running shoes, with additional features to increase foot protection, agility, and traction.
+Light trail running shoes closely resemble road running shoes, but have a few subtle features to increase foot protection, agility, and traction.
 They're a great option if you alternate between runs around town and trail runs on the weekends.
 Offering less protection than their hard-core counterparts, these lightweight designs are a great choice for those who like to move fast on less complex terrain.

-These shoes are also often more flexible, offering moderate support on rough terrain.
+They are also often more flexible, offering moderate support on rough terrain.
 They tend to have lower profile lugs since you don't need top-notch traction on consistent surfaces, and they can catch awkwardly on pavement.
 The upper portion of these shoes also tends to be made of less durable materials since they won't need to weather as much abuse.
-This can make for a less expensive shoe, which we always appreciate.
+(This can also make for a less expensive shoe, which we always appreciate.)

 Your feet don't need as much protection if you stick to smooth, rolling trails.